All In One Wellness Programs are Flawed

-Right now I am giving companies the benefit of the doubt when they promote an "All In One Wellness Program" and a review of the program reveals that it does not contain a substantial element to increase employee positivity and optimism.
+Right now I am giving companies the benefit of the doubt when they promote an “All In One Wellness Program” and a review of the program reveals that it does not contain a substantial element to decrease stress (or increase employee positivity and optimism, which is essentially the same thing).

 Why am I giving them the benefit of the doubt?